loflandn/vim/README.md

 My vim Configuration
 ===

-My full vim configuration, including my vimrc file, my plugins, etc.
+My full vim configuration, including my vimrc file, my plugins, etc. Essentially, it's everything you need to drop into place on a new system and have your meticulously set up vim environment.

 ## Usage